ChrisLindland/racecar-website/docs/week2/03_midweek/lab.md

 **MAKE SURE YOU IMPORT SIFT_DET CORRECTLY AT THE TOP OF THE FILE**
 ### Interfacing with driveNode.py
-Explain that sift_det() returns two bounding boxes, one for the entire one-way sign and the other that detects an aspect of the sign, in this case color and shape.
-Its up to you to figure out how to compare the two bounding boxes to figure out what sign you are seeing.

 As you did yourself, sift_det returns two bounding boxes, one of the overall sign and another that draws a box around the color and shape that you specified.

 Here are the bounding boxes that we got from running sift_det on rway: